Ravinder Singh Brahmpura

 Ravinder Singh Brahampura is an Indian politician from the state of Punjab.

 Constituency

 Brahmpura represented the Khadoor Sahib Assembly Constituency of Punjab.

 Political Party

 Brahmpura had left Shiromani Akali Dal in 2018 along with other members and joined Shiromani Akali Dal (Taksali) which later merged into Shiromani Akali Dal (Sanyukt).
-In December 2021, he along with his father Ranjit Singh Brahmpura and other members of Shiromani Akali Dal (Sanyukt) rejoined Shiromani Akali Dal.
+In December 2021, he along with his Maternal Uncle Ranjit Singh Brahmpura and other members of Shiromani Akali Dal (Sanyukt) rejoined Shiromani Akali Dal.